DevMountain/ContinuumOld/README.md

 Handle the push notification by serializing the data into a `Post` or `Comment` object.
 If the user is actively using the application, the user interface will be updated in response to notifications posted by the `PostController`.

 1. Add the `didReceiveRemoteNotification` delegate function to the `AppDelegate`.
-2. Implement the function by telling the `PostController` to call the `fetchPosts` function, which will fetch all new `Post`s and all new `Comment`s.
-Run the completion handler by passing in the `UIBackgroundFetchResult.NewData` response.
+2. Implement the function by telling the `PostController` to call the `fetchPosts` function.